Jarl-Bjoern/Yggdrasil/README.md

 ## News
 Upcoming changes for version ***0.9***
+  - new menu for the best practice settings like vim configuration, crontab etc.
   - automated updater for the git tools
   - manual update alias for the installed git tools and microcode update
   - added automated shredding task after 90 days for data privacy